ibm-cloud-docs/blockchain-sw-213/howto/ibp-console-advanced-deployment.md

 Because the data is modeled differently in a Couch database than in a Level database, **the peers in a channel must all use the same database type**.
 If data written for a Level database is rejected by a Couch database (which can happen, as CouchDB keys have certain formatting restrictions as compared to LevelDB keys), a state fork would be created between the two ledgers.
 Therefore, **take extreme care when joining a channel to know the database type supported by the channel**.
 It might be necessary to create a new peer that uses the appropriate database type and join it to the channel.
 Note that the database type cannot be changed after a peer has been deployed.
 {:important}

-### Kubernetes zone selection
+### Deployment zone selection
 {: #ibp-console-adv-deployment-peer-k8s-zone}

 If your Kubernetes cluster is configured across multiple zones, when you deploy a peer you have the option of selecting which zone the peer is deployed to.
-Check the Advanced deployment option that is labeled **Kubernetes zone selection** to see the list of zones that are currently configured for your Kubernetes cluster.
+Check the Advanced deployment option that is labeled **Deployment zone selection** to see the list of zones that are currently configured for your Kubernetes cluster.

 If you are deploying a redundant node (that is, another peer when you already have one), it is a best practice to deploy this node into a different zone.
 You can determine the zone that the other node was deployed to by opening the tile of the node and looking under the Node location.
 Alternatively, you can use the APIs to deploy a peer or orderer to a specific zone.
 For more information on how to do this with the APIs, see [Creating a node within a specific zone](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-v2-apis#ibp-v2-apis-zone).

+If **multizone-capable storage** is configured for your Kubernetes cluster, when a zone failure occurs, the nodes can come up in another zone with their associated storage intact, ensuring high availability of the node.
+In order to leverage this capability with the {{site.data.keyword.blockchainfull_notm}} Platform, you need to configure your cluster to use **SDS (Portworx)** storage.
+And when you deploy a peer, select the advanced deployment option labeled **Deployment zone selection** and then select **Across all zones**.

 ### Sizing a peer during creation
 {: #ibp-console-adv-deployment-peers-sizing-creation}

-The peer has five containers that can be adjusted:
+The peer has four containers that can be adjusted:

 - **Peer container**: Encapsulates the internal peer processes (such as validating transactions) and the blockchain (in other words, the transaction history) for all of the channels it belongs to.
 Note that the storage of the peer also includes the smart contracts that are installed on the peer.
 - **CouchDB container**: Where the state databases of the peer are stored.
 Recall that each channel has a distinct state database.
-- **Smart contract container**: Recall that during a transaction, the relevant smart contract is "invoked" (in other words, run).
-Note that all smart contracts that you install on the peer will run in a separate container inside your peer pod, which is known as a Docker-in-Docker container.
+- **Chaincode-launcher container**: Used to launch a separate pod for each smart contract, eliminating the need for a Docker-in-Docker container in the peer pod.
+Note that the chaincode launcher container is not where smart contracts actually run.
+It only exists to help create the pods where smart contracts run.
+You must make your own allowances in your deployment for the containers for smart contracts, as the pods spun up by the chaincode launcher are not bound by strict resource limitations.
+The pod will use as many resources as it needs depending on the size of a smart contract and the processing load it encounters.

 The peer also includes a container for the **Log Collector** that pipes the logs from the smart contract container to the peer container.
 Similar to the gRPC web proxy container, you cannot adjust the compute for this container.